GeekTrainer/help-desk-bot-lab/Node/exercise3-LuisDialog.md

     > **NOTE:** The LUIS service has 10,000 transactions free per month.

-## Task 4: Configure the bot to Use LUIS
+## Task 4: Configure the Bot to Use LUIS

 In this task you will update the bot code to use the LUIS app created previously.

+1. Update the `.env` file adding the following line, replace the _{EndpointURL}_ placeholder with the value obtained from the previous task.

+    ```javascript
+    LUIS_MODEL_URL={EndpointURL}
+    ```

 1. Open the **app.js** file you've obtained from the previous exercise.
 Alternatively, you can open the file from the [exercise2-TicketSubmissionDialog](./exercise2-TicketSubmissionDialog) folder.

-1. Define a constant named `luisModelUrl` as follows, replacing the _{EndpointURL}_ placeholder with the value obtained from the previous task.

-    ```javascript
-    const luisModelUrl = process.env.LUIS_MODEL_URL || '{EndpointURL}';
-    ```

-1. Add the LUISRecognizer into your bot by adding this line after the bot initialization (`new builder.UniversalBot(...)`).
+1. Add the LuisRecognizer into your bot by adding this line after the bot initialization (`new builder.UniversalBot(...)`).
 Out of the box, the Bot Builder SDK comes with a LUISRecognizer class that can be used to call the machine learning model you’ve trained using the LUIS portal.
 That class has a function named `onEnabled` where you can conditionally enable/disable the recognizer.
 It is usefull when you know you will not need LUIS extract intents and entities, like when the bot prompts the user and is waiting for a response.
 You can check more info [here](https://docs.botframework.com/en-us/node/builder/chat-reference/classes/_botbuilder_d_.intentrecognizer.html#onenabled) about `onEnabled` function.
 You also can use the [onFilter](https://docs.botframework.com/en-us/node/builder/chat-reference/classes/_botbuilder_d_.intentrecognizer.html#onfilter) function to filter the output from the recognizer.

     ```javascript
-    var luisRecognizer = new builder.LuisRecognizer(luisModelUrl).onEnabled(function (context, callback) {
+    var luisRecognizer = new builder.LuisRecognizer(process.env.LUIS_MODEL_URL).onEnabled(function (context, callback) {
         var enabled = context.dialogStack().length === 0;
         callback(null, enabled);
     });